-The main engineering problem here is inventory search consolidation and integration.
-The information is distributed via various APIs that differ both in terms of their inventory offer and technology.
+The main engineering problem here is inventory search consolidation and system integration.
+The information is distributed via various APIs that differ both in terms of the inventory they offer and technology.
 The common source of inventories for dynamic pricing systems are:

-Global Distribution Systems (GDS).
-GDS is a network system which provides travel retailers with information covering airlines, hotels, and ground transfers.
-They return basic data including availability rates, and also allow for booking.
+Global Distribution Systems (GDSs).
+A GDS is a network system providing travel retailers with information covering airlines, hotels, and ground transfers.
+They return basic data such as availability rates while providing opportunities for booking.
 Currently, GDSs cover a significant share of the market.
 Mostly they are represented by such companies as Amadeus, Sabre, and Travelport.
-A retailer that plans to integrate their service with GDS must meet a number of requirements.
+A retailer that plans to integrate its services with a GDS must meet a number of requirements.

 Wholesalers and bed banks.
 These providers mostly cover the accommodation sphere.
 Wholesalers and bed banks suggest detailed information on travel inventories and provide modern API support.
 While they consolidate fewer suppliers than GDSs, the integration doesn’t require additional certification.
-Hotelbeds, Bonotel, Cloudbeds are the main representatives in the category.
-The systems here are usually more innovative than GDSs and supplier ones.
+Hotelbeds, Bonotel, and Cloudbeds are the main representatives in the category.
+The systems here are usually more innovative than those of GDSs and suppliers.

 Events and attraction providers.
 This category includes tour and activity OTAs, local providers, and B2B wholesalers that supply information and booking capacities for museums, attractions, and events.

-To enable dynamic packaging, all these components have to be cross-integrated and have efficient data flow between each other.
-So the key barriers to integrating dynamic packaging in existing booking systems is the lack of consistency in the data that can be collected and slow exchange of information.
+To enable dynamic packaging, all these components have to be cross-integrated with efficient data flow between them.
+So, the key barriers to integrating dynamic packaging in existing booking systems are the lack of consistency in the data collected and the slow exchange of information.

 The other side of the problem is incompleteness and delays in data transition.
-Outdated prices, the lack of information about travel content frustrate customers and travel agents.
+Outdated prices and all lack of information about travel content frustrate customers and travel agents alike.

 Additionally, dynamic packaging should employ value-added functions like AI-based recommendation engines and revenue management systems.